 CPTPP gives New Zealand exporters preferential access for the first time to the world’s third-largest economy, Japan, as well as Mexico, Canada and Peru, allowing New Zealand exporters to be more competitive in those markets.

-The agreement is in force for New Zealand and the following economies:
+The agreement is in force for all original signatories:

 - Japan (from 30 December 2018)

 - Australia (from 30 December 2018)